-There is an infinite number of ways that shipping containers are being used in addition to, well, shipping.
-We are seeing shipping container homes, container food stalls, site offices, and shipping containers being used for storage, for example.
+There is an infinite number of ways that units are being used in addition to, well, shipping.
+We are seeing intermodal homes, pop-up food stalls, site offices, and applications being used for storage, for example.

-Shipping containers can also be extremely useful if you have a garden.
-A shipping container is essentially a large metal box, based on a metal frame, meaning that it can easily be adapted for a wealth of different uses.
-Converting a shipping container can be cost-effective, eco-friendly, and a flexible solution to your construction needs.
+Storage boxes can also be extremely useful if you have a garden.
+As they are essentially a large metal box, based on a metal frame, they can easily be adapted for a wealth of different uses.
+Converting these can be cost-effective, eco-friendly, and a flexible solution to your construction needs.

-Before you buy a container to install in your garden, we would recommend that you check whether you need planning permission to construct it with your local authority.
+Before you hire or buy a unit to install in your garden, we would recommend that you check whether you need planning permission to construct it with your local authority.
 There are many ways that you can use them in the garden, and here are just a few of them.

 Extension of your Home

 Maybe you fancy a den, playroom, or a home office but do not have the room in your home.
-If you have the space in your garden, a converted shipping container could be just the key.
-A shipping container room could give you peace and quiet away from the rest of the house, some privacy – or give the rest of the house some peace and quiet…
+If you have the space in your garden, a converted unit could be just the key.
+A room could give you peace and quiet away from the rest of the house, some privacy – or give the rest of the house some peace and quiet…

-If you are looking for a room to play computer games or watch films, this is the ideal solution, likewise, if you want to open up the entire side of the shipping container to enjoy the natural beauty of your garden in the rain, a converted shipping container is also a perfect eco-friendly and cost-effective solution.
+If you are looking for a room to play computer games or watch films, this is the ideal solution, likewise, if you want to open up the entire side to enjoy the natural beauty of your garden in the rain, a converted storage box is also a perfect eco-friendly and cost-effective solution.

 If you have a garden of any size, you will almost certainly need a shed.
-Whether it is to store your garden equipment such as lawnmowers and strimmers, spare plant pots, bikes, or to be used as a potting shed, a converted shipping container can be very useful.
+Whether it is to store your garden equipment such as lawnmowers and strimmers, spare plant pots, bikes, or to be used as a potting shed, a converted unit can be very useful.

 It is the sad truth that in the UK most keen gardeners need to have a greenhouse.
 There are not many plants that can make it through our winters, including the humble tomato, so for those that want to protect their much-loved plants over the winter, a greenhouse is an important feature in the garden.

-Converting a shipping container into a greenhouse means exposing the existing metal frame and replacing the metal roof (and sides if you wish) with glass or large windows.
+Converting them into a greenhouse means exposing the existing metal frame and replacing the metal roof (and sides if you wish) with glass or large windows.
 This is easily done during the conversion process, as well as the addition of doors and lighting and electricity if you require it, then be delivered to you ready for your little saplings to make themselves at home.